You may find that the time given for an eclipse varies slightly from one information source to another. Here's why.

 What's in the Glossary?

-A Rolling Conjunction is a line-up of planets...
+A Multiple Conjunction is a kind of aspect...

 Got Feedback?